 The 2014 legislative session was very busy.
 In fact, it was the busiest legislative year since 2011.
 More than 930 bills made their way to the Governor’s desk.
-The Governor vetoed only 143 bills or 13%.
-Of note, there are two bills that passed at the end of session that will be on the November ballot that will have huge state-wide implications: Proposition 1, the $7.5 billion dollar water bond and Proposition 2, the Rainy-Day Fund, to help the State stock-pile reserves in the event of an economic downturn.
+The Governor vetoed only 143 bills (or 13%).
+Of note, there are two bills that passed at the end of session that will be on the November ballot and have huge state-wide implications: Proposition 1, the $7.5 billion dollar water bond and Proposition 2, the Rainy-Day Fund, to help California stock-pile reserves in the event of an economic downturn.

-Overall, despite an upswing in the State’s economy and improved tax receipts and general fund outlook, Governor Brown was very conservative in his approach to fiscal bills and vetoed almost all bills that were duplicative, excessive, or impacted the general fund too much.
+Overall, despite an upswing in the state’s economy and improved tax receipts and general fund outlook, Governor Brown was very conservative in his approach to fiscal bills and vetoed almost all bills that were duplicative or excessive, or impacted the general fund too much.